liberatr/sql-battle-school/join2-inner-outer/outline.md

 ##What is an Outer Join for?

+If one of your tables references another and allows NULL keys, you may need an Outer Join to get all the records you selected.

 Let's talk again about the Principle of *Normalization*.
 In our last example, we say how a Join can bring our data back together after we split it into tables using Normalization.
 One reason for Normalization is so we don't have bunches of NULL columns in rows where that information is not relevant.
 However, when we join tables together, there is more than one way to do that.

 If you look at a Venn Diagram of two tables A and B using the default Join, or *Inner Join*,  you see that the default join only shows data where the two circles overlap.

 What this means is that the table on the left may have lots of rows that match our WHERE clause, but the conditions of the Inner Join are preventing them from being returned.
 That's where the *Outer Join* comes in.
 The Outer Join allows us to include matching rows from the table on the left, without a corresponding row on the right.
 That's why an Outer join can also be referred to as a *Left Join*.

-* Show all of A, and include B if it exists, matching on a condition.
+* Show all of A, and include B if it exists, matching on a condition, given with the ON statement.
   *e.g. "Show a list of all cadets and awards they have won, if any."*
 * Inner Joins include just those rows that match.
 Even if some rows from table A meet the criteria, an Inner Join would not include them unless there is a corresponding row in table B.
   *e.g. an Inner Join would ONLY show cadets who have won awards*